Laughing Hummingbird Arts

 Fast forward to 2006 when I discovered Holga, my truly fantastic plastic love.
 The square images with corner vignetting and soft edge focus that often mimics human vision greatly intrigues me.
 I now have an extensive collection of plastic/toy cameras which I use for almost all of my photography.
 My focus is on finding inner truth and beauty, often in the mundane.
 Scenes and objects are photographed in situ and most composition, including double exposure, is done in the camera.

 In past, I have exhibited extensively in and around Calgary, in particular with the Garden Art Party Society of Alberta (GAPSA) and Project Pride.
-Since moving to the Sunshine Coast, I built my own darkroom and gallery.
+Since moving to the Sunshine Coast, I have built my own darkroom and gallery.
 I am a member of the Coast Cultural Alliance (CCA) and the Canadian Association of Photographic Artists (CAPA) and often exhibit in Vancouver at photography shows.
 I am also active with Lomographic Society International.

 Remember: art enriches life as much as life enriches art.